asjadnaqvi/stata-streamplot/README.md

 streamplot y x, by(varname)
 ```

 where `y` is the variable we want to plot, and `x` is usually the time dimension.
-The `by` variable splits the data into different groupings that also determine the colors.
+The `by` variable splits the data into different groupings that also determines the colors.
+The color schemes can be modified using the `palettes(name)` option.
+Here any scheme from the `colorpalettes` package can be used.